 Tricuspid regurgitation is a disorder in which this valve does not close tight enough.
 This problem causes blood to flow backward into the right upper heart chamber (atrium) when the right lower heart chamber (ventricle) contracts.

-- Problem with the other valve on the right side of the heart
+- Problem with the opening or closing of another one of the heart valves

 Tricuspid regurgitation may also be caused or worsened by infections, such as: